 Treatment for an eating disorder differs from person to person.
 A combination of traditional and alternative treatments may be used.
-The type of treatment used will vary based on the person’s situation, dedication to getting well and personal history with the eating disorder.
+The type of treatment used will vary based on the person’s situation, dedication to getting well, and personal history with the eating disorder.

-Be dedicated to the treatment.
 Sticking with scheduled meetings, therapy sessions, meals, and activities will help you avoid straying back into unhealthy behaviors.

-Practice self-care.
 Accept responsibility for getting well and help your body heal.
 This can be an important part of recovery.
 Work with a doctor or nutrition specialist to make sure your diet is adequate.

-Engage in social activity.
 Feelings of isolation may drive an eating disorder.
 Make plans with friends and family members who are willing to help you recover.
 They will help you stay dedicated to treatment.

-Learn appropriate coping techniques.
 Certain situations or feelings may trigger an urge to return to previous patterns.
 Work with a therapist or doctor to learn coping strategies.
 Use these when you feel tempted or realize you’ve started engaging in some of the same unhealthy behaviors.

-Reach out to others.
 Ask your local hospital or mental health office for a referral to a group therapy session for people recovering from an eating disorder.
 Talking with others who are facing similar struggles may help you both stay encouraged.
 You will also have a place to turn to if you have any questions about treatment.

-Seek out professionals.
 Your doctor, therapist, or other medical professional can help you establish new, healthier fitness routines.
 They can also help you find sources of practical, medically sound advice.

 As with other conditions, alternative treatments can be both helpful and detrimental to your recovery.
 Discuss any alternative treatments you wish to use with your doctor and therapist.
 They may want to supervise the alternative treatments to make sure there are not any adverse side effects or potential problems.